SAYABARD/Flipkart_Grid/README.md

 **Usage:**
 1. In objloc/dataset/images directory, input images are stored.
-2. In objloc/dataset directory, predicted output(images with bounding boxes) are stored.
+2. In objloc/dataset/prediction directory, predicted output(images with bounding boxes) are stored.
 3. Coordinate of bounding boxes are stored in objloc/results.csv.
+4. objloc/training_set.csv has the training set images with bounding box coordinates.
+Bounding box coordinates are: x1 is min x coordinate , y1 is min y coordinate, x2 is max x coordinate and y2 is max y coordinate.
-To Run:
+To Run-
 In objloc directory:
 1. For training: run getdata.py to generate id_to_box & id_to_size.
 Then run objloc/train.py
+2. Pre-trained weights can be downloaded from:
-2. For Testing: To test on trained model: python test1.py
+3. For Testing: To test on trained model: python test1.py

 **Dependencies:**